TheGameCenter/TheGameCenter.github.io/README.md

 **TL;DR:** I want to re-create the whole website from scratch for a better experience for the user.

 Note that I am rather busy, so development of the website in only my free-time will take a bit.
-I may also use bootstrap for the first time in a actual project, the column function may come in handy :>

-# What to expect

-- New Interface
-- Fixed Pages eg. 'Prodigy Scripts'
-- Updated Software and; or Games

 **What may be included?**